 1. Radiation Health and Safety

-The purpose of this training is to broaden your knowledge of radiation safety to enable you to identify hazards associated with nuclear facilities in order to take appropriate protective measures.
+The purpose of this training is to broaden your knowledge of radiation safety to enable you to identify hazards associated with nuclear facilities to take appropriate protective measures.

 Learning Objectives